playfulsparkle/oc4_product_data_feed/README.md

 ## Support & Feedback

-For support or any inquiries regarding the extensions, feel free to open an issue on this repository or reach out via email at support@playfulsparkle.com.
+For support or any inquiries regarding the extension, feel free to open an issue on this repository or reach out via email at [support@playfulsparkle.com](mailto:support@playfulsparkle.com).

 ---